jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 ### Use at least 12pt font across the website
 * To ensure readability of text on the site, use a font size not smaller than 12 pt.
-* Generally, users preferred larger size fonts, at least 12 pt.
-Smaller than this was considered too small for comfortable reading ## users in focus groups.
+* Generally, users prefer larger size fonts, at least 12 pt.

 ### Choose a typeface for your website and use it consistently.
 * Avoid using serif & sans-serif fonts on the same page